Orfium/toolbox/documentation/docs/maintenance.md

 # Developer Maintenance

 Our main focus is DevExp of this tool on the applications that is going to be used.
 We want fluent integrations and that is why we spent quite some time to fine tune the process and documentation for this to happen.
-So please read the following carefully before proc
+So please read the following carefully before proceeding

 ## Developing Tools